-This course (cross-listed as History 110) is taught in two parts each deals with the archaeology of Mexico beginning with the first humans to enter the North American continent and culminating with the arrival of the Spanish in 1519 A.D.
+This course (cross-listed as History 110) is taught in two parts each semester.
+The first part of the course deals with the archaeology of Mexico beginning with the first humans to enter the North American continent and culminating with the arrival of the Spanish in 1519 A.D.
 Emphasis is on archaic cultures, the Maya, the Toltec, and Aztec empires.
 The second part of the course deals with Mexican history and modern relations between the United States and Mexico.
 The student may register for either History 110 or Anthropology 110 but may receive credit for only one of the two.